tiviator/RyanF_Project1/README.md

 The playbook implements the following tasks:

-- Utilizes more of the VM’s available memory to handle the ELK processes
+- Utilizes more of the VMs available memory to handle the ELK processes
 - Installs Docker
 - Installs pip
 - Installs the Docker Python module
 - Downloads and launches a docker web container with the ELK stack
 - Ensures that Docker is running and automatically starts on reboot

 The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK instance.